vda-lab/visualisation-tutorial/pages/vega-in-r/changing-data.md

     width=500
   )
 ```
-The global properties of the circles are specified inside the mark attribute and the properties that depend on the data inside the encoding.
+Here, the global properties of the circles are specified inside the mark attribute while the properties that depend on the data inside the encoding.
 Using the mark type `rect` with `color` and `opacity` channels we can make a heatmap plot.